-In January 2014, Cairn received notice from the Income Tax Department of India requesting information relating to the Group reorganisation in 2006.
-The Income Tax Department attached the 10% shareholding in CIL, then valued at approximately US$1 billion.
-The Company received a draft assessment order from the Indian Income Tax Department in March 2015 and subsequently filed a Notice of Dispute under the UK-India Investment Treaty in order to protect our legal position and shareholder interests.
+In January 2014, Cairn received notice from the Indian Income Tax Department of India (IITD) requesting information relating to the Group reorganisation in 2006.
+The IITD attached the 10% shareholding in Cairn India Limited, then valued at approximately US$1 billion.
+Cairn received a draft assessment order from the IITD in March 2015 and subsequently filed a Notice of Dispute under the UK-India Investment Treaty in order to protect its legal position and shareholder interests.

 Cairn commenced international arbitration proceedings against India in 2015 following the retrospective taxation actions undertaken by the IITD in 2014.
 Final merits hearings for the arbitration concluded during 2018.
 Cairn’s claim under the Treaty is for monetary compensation of ~US$1.4 billion, the sum required to reinstate the Company to the position it would have been in, but for the actions of the IITD since January 2014.
 The arbitration Panel is expected to issue a binding and internationally-enforceable award, and Cairn continues to have a high level of confidence in the merits of its claims in the arbitration.

 Now that the merits submissions and hearings have concluded, the arbitration Panel is preparing its final award with respect to Cairn’s claim under the Treaty.
 The Panel had originally guided the arbitration parties that it expected to issue an award expeditiously following the conclusion of the main merits hearings in The Hague held in August 2018.

 When the parties appeared before the Tribunal in December 2018, the Panel advised that it had not been able to advance the award as expected due to the number of procedural matters that had been brought before it since the August hearings, and that it is was not in a position at that time to give guidance to the parties on the expected timing of the issuance of the award.